 Shell Material: 30-denier Cordura ripstop, 60-denier 2-layer Gore-Tex

 There is such a thing as too much jacket.
 It might be true when you're running, hiking, climbing or mountain biking, and it's cold out, but not so cold that a little movement can't warm the body up.
 This is the idea behind active insulation, a subcategory of jacket characterized primarily by lighter weights and high breathability.

 Mountain Hardwear's Keele is an excellent example of such a concept.
 It isn't puffy like the rest of the jackets on this list, but it is insulated.
 On the backside of its water-repellent exterior is a grid of soft fluff that works to pull moisture away from the body and out of the jacket.
 You wouldn't be wrong to wonder, "Wait a sec, isn't this a fleece?"
 Well, yes, the Keele is perhaps closer in appearance and feel to a technical fleece than a puffy jacket.
-But it accomplishes the same goals; better, even, than many of the jackets in a thinning active insulation category (our 2020 pick, Outdoor Research's Vigor Hybrid, is discontinued).
+But it accomplishes the same goals; better, even, than many of the jackets in a thinning active insulation category.
 For a warmer, puffier take on active insulation, check out our best overall pick, Arc'teryx's Atom LT.